git/git/README.md

 the body to majordomo@vger.kernel.org.
 The mailing list archives are available at <https://public-inbox.org/git/>,
 <http://marc.info/?l=git> and other archival sites.
+The core git mailing list is plain text (no HTML!).

 The maintainer frequently sends the "What's cooking" reports that list the current status of various development topics to the mailing